-The approach taken to calculate the HWP pools and fluxes follows the guidance in chapter 2.8 of the 2013 IPCC KP guidance.
+The approach taken to calculate the HWP pools and fluxes follows the guidance in Section 2.8 of the 2013 IPCC KP guidance.
 As required by the guidelines, carbon from harvests allocated to Deforestation is reported using instantaneous oxidation (Tier 1) as the method for calculations.
-The fraction of harvest from Deforestation is based on the land-use change calculations under Forest Land (Chapter 4).
+The fraction of harvest from Deforestation is based on the land use change calculations under Forest Land (Chapter 4).
 The remainder of the harvests is allocated to Forest Management and subsequently is added to the respective HWP pools.
 As no country specific methodologies or half-life constants exist, the calculations for the HWP-pools follows the Tier-2 approach outlined in the 2013 IPCC KP guidance by applying equations 2.8.1 to 2.8.6.

 Four categories of HWP are taken into account: sawn wood, wood-based panels, other industrial round wood, and paper and paperboard.
-Emissions from domestically produced fuel wood is wood fuel is accounted using instantaneous oxidation.
+Domestically produced fuel wood is accounted using instantaneous oxidation and therefore does not contribute to the carbon stock changes reported in the HWP pool.
+Emissions from harvested wood products in solid waste deposit sites (SWDS) are not separately accounted.

-The distribution of material inflow in the different HWP pools is based on the data reported to FAO-stat as import, production and export for the different wood product categories.
-Including those for industrial round wood and wood pulp as a whole (equations 2.8.1 - 2.8.4.).
-Because the statistics on production, import and export of industrial round wood in 1990 appeared to be not correct in the FAO forestry statistics database.
+The distribution of material inflow in the different HWP pools is based on the data reported to FAO-stat as import, production and export for the different wood product categories, including those for industrial round wood and wood pulp as a whole (equations 2.8.1 - 2.8.4. in the 2013 IPCC KP guidance).
+Equation 2.8.4 from 2013 IPCC KP guidance is used to obtain the annual fractions of HWP from domestic harvests and to exclude imported HWP.

+The statistics on production, import and export of industrial round wood in 1990 appeared to be not correct in the FAO forestry statistics database.
 The data for the base year 1990 are adjusted on the basis of the statistics reported by PROBOS, the Dutch national correspondent to the Joint forest sector questionnaire (JFSQ), reporting national forestry statistics to FAO and other international organisations (Table 10.1).